What to Look for When Comparing Medical Aids

 Timing matters when joining a new Medical Aid.
 Most schemes have:

-If you’re planning to start a family or have ongoing health issues, sign up early (before pregnancy begins or symptoms worsen) so your waiting periods are over when you need the cover most.
+If you’re planning to start a family or have ongoing health issues, sign up early before pregnancy begins or symptoms worsen so your waiting periods are over when you need the cover most.

-Many Medical Aid plans use provider networks — lists of approved doctors, specialists, and hospitals that have agreed to specific rates.
+Many Medical Aid plans use provider networks — lists of approved doctors, specialists and hospitals that have agreed to specific rates.
 Staying within the network helps you avoid paying extra.

 Before you sign up, check whether your preferred healthcare providers are included and that network hospitals are conveniently located near your home or work.
 The last thing you want is to travel across town for every GP visit.

-Step 6: Compare Plans Easily with Hippo
+Compare plans easily with Hippo

 We know it’s a lot to think about, but here’s the good news — comparing doesn’t have to be complicated.